olivierjuanedf/ElectricSystemPlanning/doc/tutorial.md

 # Tutorial - Long-Term Unit Commitment (UC) part

-## Running a 1-country (European) UC model by... only playing with 2 JSON files...
+## Running a N-countries (European) UC model by... only playing with 2 JSON files...

 With the provided code environment you will be able to **run a Unit Commitment model by simply modifying the values in the 2 following files**:
 1) *input/long_term_uc/elec-europe_params_to-be-modif.json* -> contain **some default values and global parameters** (e.g., temporal ones - with the UC period to be simulated). **See dedicated appendix below** for a detailed description of the different fields in this file